Tumbalong Park: Access

+The park is a public space and is accessible by bus, train via Town Hall Station, ferry services from King Street Wharf and Pyrmont Bay wharf and light rail services via the Paddy's Market, Exhibition Centre, Convention or Pyrmont Bay stops.

 Incidents

 In 1994, local David Kang fired two blank shots at Charles III (the then Prince of Wales) who was giving a speech at the park.
 Charles was not injured and Kang was arrested by police.